 Annual Medical Clinic Team

 How long are the trips?
-Usually one week (we will often for example, leave on a Tuesday morning and return the following Tuesday evening).
+Usually 8 days (we will often for example, leave on a Monday morning and return the following Tuesday evening).

 What does it not include?
 You will need to bring:

 $10 Cash for an entry tax we pay on the way into the country

 $20 (approximately) as tips for our staff at the NLH house (we give them a gift at the end of the week to bless them)

 $???
 Money for eating in airports, etc. along the way